Good CAT Score: 2025 Requirements by Job Level

 Your 40+ Score Action Plan

 Focus on achieving the score you need for your target role, prepare strategically, and approach the test with confidence.
-With the right preparation and mindset, you can achieve a competitive CCAT score that advances your career goals.
+With the right preparation and mindset, you can achieve a competitive CAT score that advances your career goals.

-CCAT Score Conversion Table: Raw Score to Percentile
+CAT Score Conversion Table: Raw Score to Percentile

 Understanding how your raw score translates to percentile rankings is crucial for interpreting your performance: